2006 Miami Hurricanes football team: Florida International

-Pregame line: Off

 This was the first meeting between the Hurricanes and the crosstown Golden Panthers, who began active competition as a football program in 2002.
 Kyle Wright threw for three touchdowns, and the Miami defense held the Golden Panthers to 148 total yards.

 However, this game would become one of the biggest embarrassments in the history of both schools.
 After trash-talk between players from both teams during the opening minutes, and an incident in which FIU wide receiver Chandler Williams dove helmet-first into a prone Kenny Phillips after Miami intercepted a pass, the game turned truly ugly in the third quarter.

 After James Bryant caught Wright's second TD pass, he pointed to the FIU bench and bowed to the crowd, drawing an unsportsmanlike conduct penalty for his act.
 At the end of the ensuing conversion, FIU's Chris Smith wrestled Miami holder Matt Perelli to the ground and punched him.
 Another Golden Panther, Marshall McDuffie Jr., kicked Perelli on the ground.
 Players from each side joined the pile, and both benches quickly emptied, with fights breaking out in several parts of the field.
 Several players from both teams threw punches, Miami cornerback Brandon Meriweather was seen trying to stomp on FIU players, and another Golden Panther, Amod Ned, was seen swinging a crutch at Miami players.
 During the melee, Canes safety Anthony Reddick ran across the field and swung his helmet at FIU cornerback Robert Mitchell, hitting him.

 Five Canes were ejected—Carlos Armour, Chris Barney, Bruce Johnson, Charlie Jones, and Derrick Morse.
 Eight Golden Panthers were ejected as well.
 Coach Larry Coker also indefinitely suspended Meriweather and Reddick for their parts in the fracas, plus Bryant for his taunting gesture that arguably triggered the melee.

 In the aftermath, Coker called the brawl "disgraceful". adding the following day, "I don't have many bad days.
 This is a bad day.
 And last night was a bad night."
 For his part, FIU head coach Don Strock said "I can promise you that this will never happen again."
 Other officials from both universities also publicly apologized.

 The day after the game, the ACC suspended a total of 13 Miami players, and the Sun Belt Conference suspended 18 FIU players.